Bill Belk

 offensive and defensive end.
 He received All-Conference honors in 1966 and 1967, and was co-captain of the team his senior year.
 While in college, Belk was a student athlete, making the honor roll and dean’s list.
 He graduated in 1968, earning a bachelor's degree in Business Education.

 In the NFL, Belk proved to be a versatile, reliable, and very intelligent football player, starting at both defensive end and tackle.
-One of his coaches, Dick Nolan, made this testimony in reference to Belk, “What I like about Bill is that he’s very smart.
-He knows exactly what he’s doing out there and can adjust to any situation."
+One of his coaches, Dick Nolan, made this testimony in reference to Belk, “What I like about Bill is that he's very smart.
+He knows exactly what he's doing out there and can adjust to any situation."

+Professional career

+San Francisco 49ers (1968–1974)

+Belk made an impact in his rookie season when he stepped up for Kevin Hardy after he went down with a right knee sprain.
+By his third season with the team, despite suffering some injuries early in his career, he was seen as an integral part of the team, coming off the bench.
+In 1975, he was waived by the 49ers.

+Toronto Argonauts

+In 1975, Belk joined the Toronto Argonauts in the Canadian Football League.